What’s the difference between a face mask and a face covering?

 - Don’t keep the covering on other parts of your face or head when you’re not using them.
 For example, letting it hang round your neck or pulling it up to your forehead.

-- If your face covering is reusable, wash it regularly – you can put it in with your normal laundry but try to wash it on at least 60°C if possible.
+- If your face covering is reusable, wash it regularly – you can put it in with your normal laundry but try to wash it at the highest temperature that’s appropriate for the fabric.

 - Change your face covering if it becomes damp, damaged or you’ve touched it and never share your face covering with someone else.